SaltiestOne/CSCI_2906_Final_Project/README.md

 ~~Rust
 Making any Attempt - regardless of type or whether it won a clash - will Rust its type for one turn.
 Making an Attempt with a Rusted type will incur some penalties: Any Attempt that would be a Tiebreaker will no longer be so, and the action taken upon winning a clash will lose potency.
-Additionally, Rusted Attempts never
+Additionally, Rusted Attempts never grant Advantage, even if they otherwise should.

 ## Contributors